 The colours in the colour card are made with colour card paints.
 Colour card samples are usually semi-matt.
 When making colour cards, the colours produced by the tinting system act as a standard.
 When the same tinting system is applied to producing both the colour standard and the colour card, such as for Symphony pastes, the colour card sample will be as close to the colour of the final painted surface as is technically possible at present.
 At the Tikkurila Paint Laboratory, colour approval is always subject to examination under a standard-compliant D65 natural light source.

 Colour cards are available for both interior and exterior painting applications.
 In the exterior colour card collection, due consideration has been given to paint durability and resistance to climatic stress, cultural preferences, and the suitability of paste tinting systems for various types of binders.
 For this reason, we recommend that exterior colour cards are always used when selecting exterior colours.
 The range of interior colours is much wider than that of exterior colours.
 With no climatic stress to consider, the range of pigments available is also much wider.
 Nearly all the binders used in interior paints are generally of the same type, meaning that there are also fewer chemical-related restrictions.

 When selecting exterior colours, the colour sample should be examined in an upright position in natural outdoor light.
 We recommend painting a test surface of one square metre.
 Often, the colour sample looks both lighter and bluer outdoors than indoors.
 Exterior paints, in particular, look much darker against the white background of the colour card than they would in their actual surroundings.
 Seasons and the time of the day also affect colour perception, so that that a façade may look completely different at dusk than in the bright light of early morning.
 Similarly, the black-and-white landscape of winter or the greenness of summer may affect the perception of colour to a considerable degree.

-Read also Choosing colours for exterior walls
+Read also Choosing colors for exterior walls